Her Story

 01What do you attribute your success to?

-I attribute my success to a combination of my professional experience, strong educational background, and commitment to impactful work.
-With 7–8 years in the field, I have developed my expertise through hands-on roles, and in my current position as a research associate, I evaluate 15–16 education programs across Kansas for the Kansas State Department of Education, which has strengthened my understanding of program effectiveness and statewide impact.
+I attribute my success to a combination of my professional experience, collaboration with colleagues and mentors, a strong educational foundation, and a commitment to impactful work.
+With eight years in the field, I have developed my expertise through hands-on roles, and in my current position as a research associate, I evaluate education programs across Kansas in support of KSDE's initiatives.
+This opportunity has strengthened my understanding of program effectiveness, evidence-based practices, and local/state impact.
 One of my most meaningful achievements has been contributing to a statewide campaign that helped bring educators back into the field, addressing critical workforce needs.
 I also credit my success to my academic foundation from York College of Pennsylvania and the University of Massachusetts Dartmouth, which equipped me with the research, analytical, and professional skills that continue to support my growth.

 02What’s the best career advice you’ve ever received?